Factsheet about poliomyelitis

 Management and treatment

-• Even a single case of poliomyelitis is considered an outbreak and requires urgent action.
+• Even a single case of polio is considered an outbreak and requires urgent action.
 Under the International Health Regulations 2005 (IHR) any detection of poliovirus, whether WPV, VDPV (type 1, 2, or 3), or Sabin* type 2 virus more than four months after use of monovalent oral type 2 polio vaccine (mOPV2), must be assessed within 48 hours and then notified to WHO within 24 hours.
 The standard operating procedures (‘Responding to a poliovirus outbreak’) are provided by the Polio Global Eradication Initiative.

 Note: The information contained in this fact sheet is intended as general information and should not be used as a substitute for the individual expertise of healthcare professionals.